apache/incubator-teaclave/docker/README.md

 ## Runtime

-MesaTEE contains many services, we have put each service, config and related resources into different docker image.
+MesaTEE contains many services, we have put each service, config and related resources into different docker image (`{tms,tdfs,kms,fns}-rt.ubuntu-{1604,1804}.Dockerfile`).
 To make the deployment simpler, we recommend to use [docker-compose](https://docs.docker.com/compose/) to manage all services.
 Since the remote attestation is required for all services, you should setup the Intel Attestation Service ID (SPID) and key before start the services.
-You can use env vars or set them in the `docker-compose.yml` file.
+You can use env vars or set them in the `docker-compose-ubuntu-{1604,1804}.yml` file.

 ```
 $ export IAS_SPID=xxxxxx